 Additionally, when we can’t measure up to expectations that speech is the gold standard in communication, there is little hope in our being authentic with expressing our innermost feelings and intentions as we become mired in a sense of inferiority.
 Without the means for self-expression, authenticity becomes the first casualty.

-These assumptions of the inadequacy in Autistic people are also found in the established theories of Autism, such as lacking a theory of mind or the inability to understand that other people think or feel may differ from the Autistic person’s own perspective.
 Other common deficit theories on Autism include weak central coherence or a compromised capacity to see the forest for the trees, as well as impaired executive functions or an inability to think, plan and coordinate actions well.

 On the other hand, the emergence of the neurodiversity movement has seen the rise of many Autistic voices, including those of non-speakers, that have deconstructed these frameworks of inferiority to emphasise that Autistic people can empathise, see the total picture, think ahead and plan in different but just as effective ways as neurotypicals.
 Autistic functioning is being lauded as ways of being based on strengths instead of deficits, drawing attention to our superior performances in areas like memory, visual-spatial skills and creativity.